 You can gain skills, meet new people and make a valuable contribution to your community by volunteering with Pierce County Library System.
-In 2015, 300 volunteers contributed nearly 20,000 hours of service to the Library.
+In 2018, 405 volunteers provided over 4,152 hours of service in support for Pierce County Library System.

 Thank you for your service!